srcery-colors/srcery-vim/README.md

 set t_Co=256
 ```

-### 24-bit color, Tmux and NeoVim
+### 24-bit color, tmux and Neovim

-If you want to use GUI colors in terminal make sure that Tmux pass
+If you want to use GUI colors in terminal make sure that tmux pass
 through 24-bit color codes.
 For example, if you use
 [Termite](https://github.com/thestinger/termite) add it to the
 terminal overrides setting: